The Tree of Seasons

-The Tree of Seasons is a children's book written by Boyzone member Stephen Gately and published posthumously by Hodder & Stoughton in 2010.
+The Tree of Seasons is a children's book written by Stephen Gately and published posthumously by Hodder & Stoughton in 2010.
 It follows the adventures of three siblings - Josh, Michael and Beth Lotts - who are on their summer holidays, and is said to be similar in style to the works of Enid Blyton, C. S. Lewis and Walt Disney.

 Foreword

 The foreword was written by Elton John and David Furnish.

 Introduction

 The book's introduction was controversial.
 Written by Gately's partner Andrew Cowles, Gately's family were upset at references to Sheriff Street as one of "the poorest parts of Dublin City" and "a place of civil unrest and terrorist activity".
 The content of the introduction prompted the Gately family to release a statement to the Sunday Independent, published on 16 May 2010, saying they "wish to make it clear that these statements are not correct and do not reflect the views of the family" and that Gately completed his secondary education and even attended college.
 However, in several early interviews Stephen himself confessed to leaving education to join Boyzone, and never completing his finishing exams.